LucianoCirino/MHWI-LedgeLBG/README.md

 ### Safi's Aquashot

-- Although it ledge bounces Pierce 3 only at medium speed, a magazine size of 5 is nothing to scoff at.
+- Although it ledge bounces <code>Pierce Ammo 3</code> only at medium speed, a magazine size of 5 is nothing to scoff at.

 <table>
 <tr style="vertical-align:top;">